 ‘Choir of Ages’

-New TV series featuring members of our local community includng a number of local schools, the Memory Lane choir, members from Fr.
+New TV series featured members of our local community includng a number of local schools, the Memory Lane choir, members from Fr.
 Kitt Court and Walkinstown Services.
-Conductor David Brophy is at the heart of the programme is filmed in part at the CCMA.
+Conductor David Brophy was at the heart of the programme, filmed in part at the CCMA.

 The choir performed on RTE’s Ray Darcy show on Sat 25th Nov, repeated Sunday 26 at on RTE 1.